Norwegian Joy Review and Specifications

 |Speed||23 kn / 43 kph / 26 mph|

 |Passengers||4250 - 4400|

 |Former names||Norwegian Bliss|

 |Christened by||Wang Leehom|

 Review of Norwegian Joy

 Launched in 2017, Norwegian Joy (ordered as "Norwegian Bliss") is the 2nd of the three Breakaway Plus-class newest and biggest NCL ships – together with Norwegian Escape (2015) and Norwegian Bliss (2018).
-This class ships are approximately 7,000 GT larger in comparison to the previously biggest vessel of the line, Norwegian Epic.
+This class ships are approx 7,000 GT larger in comparison to the company's second biggest vessel Norwegian Epic.
 The NCL Joy ship cost US $920 million to build (October 2012 shiporder rates).

 History - construction & ownership

 Norwegian Cruise Line Corporation Ltd. (Norwegian) is a wholly owned subsidiary of NCLH (Norwegian Cruise Line Holdings Ltd).
 This American cruise company is headquartered in unincorporated Miami-Dade County, Florida.
 In 1966 Norwegian began operations under the name "Norwegian Caribbean Line".
 The NCL company is best known for the Freestyle Cruising concept, meaning that there are no set times and seating arrangements for meals, formal attire is not required.
 Norwegian is a publicly traded company with 44% publicly listed on NASDAQ, with major shareholders (as of 30 June 2014): Genting Group (28%), Apollo Global Management (20%), and TPG Capital (7.9%).
 NCL controls nearly 8% of the total worldwide share of cruise market.